Meth Charges Prosecution – California HS 11377(a) Drug Possession Lawyers

-Possession of methamphetamine is covered by California Health and Safety Code section 11377.
-In order to convict you of possession of methamphetamine under California Health and Safety Code section 11377, the prosecution must prove the following:
+Possession of methamphetamine is covered by California Health and Safety Code 11377 HS.
+In order to convict you of possession of methamphetamine under California Health and Safety Code 11377 HS, the prosecution must prove the following:

 - You unlawfully possessed a controlled substance AND